-As drought and climate change take a toll on golf courses around the globe, sustainable innovations look to keep the sport’s beloved turf in the fairway.
+As drought and climate change take a toll on golf courses around the globe, sustainable innovations keep the sport’s beloved turf in the fairway.

 California is no stranger to serious drought conditions.
-But since 2007, the conditions have worsened, with some of the driest and hottest years on record since.
+But, barring this last winter, since 2007, the conditions have worsened, with some of the driest and hottest years on record in the state’s history.
 Climate change is making California’s drought conditions more intense, and with smaller rainy seasons in between, more damaging.

 Water restrictions help — but only when municipalities and residents actually abide by them.
 The state, which is currently battling its third straight year of drought conditions and its driest year on record, is still falling short of its water conservation targets.
 One of the main sources of fresh water for the state — the Colorado River — is also drying up.
 Now, the state is being forced to take steps to reduce water or the Federal government will step in.

 “California and six other Western states have less than 60 days to pull off a seemingly impossible feat: Cut a multi-way deal to dramatically reduce their consumption of water from the dangerously low Colorado River,” Lara Korte wrote in Politico earlier this year.

 “Despite the oppressive dryness that has plagued the region for more than 20 years, California has, in large part, avoided reductions to its usage of the Colorado River,” Korte says.

 “But now that reservoir levels have fallen drastically, the Golden State may be forced to use less water, a prospect that would only further strain a state that is already asking residents in some regions to stop watering lawns and take shorter showers.”

 This could mean big cuts in water usage for the state’s golf industry — there are nearly 1,000 courses across California, just a few hundred behind Florida, the nation’s golf capital.
 Golf has always been a popular sport, but it’s seen an uptick in interest in the last two years as the pandemic had people looking for recreational activities they could do outside.